toRatnesh/Learning/CPP/09_Structure_C_CPP.rst

 .. list-table::
     :header-rows: 1

     *   -
         -   C
         -   C++

     *   -   Member functions inside structure
-                -       cannot have member functions
-                -       can have member functions along with data members
+        -   not allowed
+        -   allowed

     *   -   Direct Initialization
         -   not permitted
         -   permitted since C++ 11

     *   -   variable declaration
         -   struct keyword is necessary
         -   struct keyword is optional

     *   -   static member
-                -       not permitted
-                        // C error: expected specifier-qualifier-list before 'static'
+        -   not permitted // C error: expected specifier-qualifier-list before 'static'
         -   Permitted

     *   -   sizeof operator
         -   0 for an empty structure in C
         -   1 for an empty structure in C++

     *   -   Data Hiding
         -   does not allow concept of Data hiding
         -   Data hiding is permitted

     *   -   Access Modifiers
         -   does not have access modifiers
         -   access modifiers is inbuilt in

 Flexible Array Members (FAM) in a structure in C
 ------------------------------------------------